terraform-docs/terraform-docs/README.md

 ```

 ## About the --follow-modules option
-This option allows to document a stack of terraform infrastructure and includes the used modules.
+This option allows to document a stack of terraform infrastructure and includes the used local modules.
-The option follows the 1st level of modules only.
+The option follows the 1st level of modules only, it does not attempt to download modules from a registry or repository.

 The option is silently dropped when using `JSON` output as the JSON document can not
 trivially be rewritten to include the modules documentation.